 Information available at the IOTC Secretariat on the numbers of active vessels targeting tuna and tuna-like species in the Indian Ocean is incomplete and sometimes inconsistent between data sources, i.e., (a) the mandatory record of active vessels which covers the industrial fleets (IOTC RAV), (b) the voluntary form 2FC which covers all fleets, and (c) the national reports submitted every year for the Scientific Committee.
-In 2020, information on coastal fishing crafts (i.e., less than 24 m length overall and operating in EEZs) was lacking for all non-members of the IOTC as well as for several major fishing CPCs, in particular Indonesia and India (Table 9).
+In 2022, information on fishing crafts was only provided by twelve fishing CPCs, (Table 10).

 Compiling the statistics by fishery type (i.e., artisanal vs. industrial) generates some confusion when the information provided by the CPCs is not accurate.
 Tuna fisheries are not necessarily limited to coastal or offshore areas and the fishery type also depends on the size of the vessels and on the fishing gear.
-In particular, purse seine and longline vessels can operate in both coastal areas and the high seas (Fig. 7).
+In particular, purse seine and longline vessels can operate in both coastal areas and the high seas (Fig. 10).
 Some gillnet fleets of some CPCs are also known to operate beyond the EEZ while the fishery type is also unclear for some vessels equipped with pole and line and other gears and reported as industrial, e.g., trawlers less than 24 m from Australia may only operate in coastal areas while they have been reported in the RAV.

-Figure 7: Number of fishing vessels by fishery group reported to the IOTC Secretariat for the year 2020 for each fishery type.
+Figure 10: Number of fishing vessels by fishery group reported to the IOTC Secretariat for the year 2021 for each fishery type.
 ART = artisanal; IND = industrial; SEMI = semi-industrial, i.e., vessels less than 24 m length overall that may operate in the high seas

 Interannual changes in fishing capacity of the artisanal fisheries of the Indian Ocean catching tuna and tuna-like species cannot be estimated from the information currently available at the Secretariat.
-In addition to the non-reporting of the numbers of fishing crafts by many CPCs (e.g., Table 9 for 2020), the reporting coverage may vary from year to year for others.
-For instance, Malaysia did not report the form 2FC in 2020 while data reported for 2019 indicated that the gillnet fishery was composed of more than 11,400 vessels in that year.
+In addition to the non-reporting of the numbers of fishing crafts by many CPCs (e.g., Table 10 for 2021), the reporting coverage may vary from year to year for others.